HichamAgueny/Dorado_HIP/README.md

 # Dorado

-This is a HIP version of Dorado.
+This is a HIP version of Dorado. **The project is still ongoing**.
 The original version is based on CUDA and can be found [here](https://github.com/nanoporetech/dorado/tree/master).
 In short Dorado is a high-performance, easy-to-use, open source basecaller for Oxford Nanopore reads.

-# Setup Dorado with rocm support
+# Setup Dorado for LUMI-G system (with rocm support)
 Here is a description on how to setup Dorado-HIP on LUMI-G.
 ```
 cd /project/project_4650000XX/